TestGitUser0/cicd_demo/README.md

 # CI/CD Demo with Jenkins and GitHub Webhook

+## Overview
-This project demonstrates a basic CI/CD pipeline using Jenkins and GitHub Webhooks.
-It automatically builds and runs an Nginx-based container depending on the pushed Git branch.
+This project demonstrates a simple CI/CD pipeline using Jenkins, GitHub Webhooks, and Docker.

 ## 🧱 Tech Stack